dmarke34/PMU_Data_Analysis/README.md

 1. Change PMU from Rectangular to Polar
 2. Limit amount of packets to around 5000
-3. Round of measurement values
-4. Graph and Plot Measurements
+3. Graph and Plot Measurements